openalea/openalea/grapheditor/doc/user/netx.rst

 ######################################
 This tutorial describes how to implement a new GraphEditor strategy.
-GraphEditor is a system that implements low level mecanisms needed to do basic editing of graphs and uses so called "strategies" to describe specialised behaviours (drawing and editing) for a particuliar graph implementation.
+GraphEditor is a system that implements low level mecanisms needed to do editing of graphs and uses so called "strategies" to describe specialised behaviours (drawing and editing) for a particuliar graph implementation.

 This means that to implement a Qt view of a graph you just need to subclass